Articles

 Two small children stand in Tanzania, one handing out her hand to the other.

-The aims of the research agenda-setting exercise are to:
+The aims of the research agenda-setting exercise were to:

 • Harness current momentum on gender equality to support policy and programming-relevant research and accountability